“God is love” (1 John 4:16)

 “The LORD reigns forever; he has established his throne for judgment.
 He will judge the world in righteousness; he will govern the peoples with justice.
 The LORD is a refuge for the oppressed, a stronghold in times of trouble.
 Those who know your name will trust in you, for you, LORD, have never forsaken those who seek you.
 Sing praises to the LORD, enthroned in Zion; proclaim among the nations what he has done.
 For he who avenges blood remembers; he does not ignore the cry of the afflicted…The wicked return to the grave, all the nations that forget God.
 But the needy will not always be forgotten, nor the hope of the afflicted ever perish.”
 (Psalm 9:7-12, 17-18)

 Sadly, we still choose to live as lords of our own lives and to live by our own relativistic moral standards instead of by God’s righteous standard.
 In so doing we have destroyed our relationship with God, and we now eat the bitter fruit of our own sinful choices.
-Sadly, our sinful choices also affect other people beyond just ourselves, including the innocent.
+Sadly, our sinful choices also affect and harm other people beyond just ourselves, including those who suffer innocently.

 Some people also blame God by saying, “If there is a God, then why doesn’t he do anything to relieve the suffering in the world?”